mahendrabairagi/textract-lab/README.md

 Output of Textract is a json.
 This lab shows to parse Textract Jsob

 Lab Steps:

+1. Prerequesite: Make sure SageMaker IAM role has full access to Textract

-1. Open SageMaker Notebook
+2. Open SageMaker Notebook

-2. On Sagemaker Notebook, select new Terminal
+3. On Sagemaker Notebook, select new Terminal

-3. This will open new linux terminal on SageMaker Notebook
+4. This will open new linux terminal on SageMaker Notebook

-4. In terminal change directory to "Sagemaker"
+5. In terminal change directory to "Sagemaker"
 ```
 cd ~/Sagemaker
 ```
-5. Clone git
+6. Clone git
 ```
 git clone https://github.com/mahendrabairagi/textract-lab.git
 ```

-6. Go to SageMaker Notebook, you will see notebook "Textract_Sample.ipynb" and supporting python file "trp.py"
+7. Go to SageMaker Notebook, you will see notebook "Textract_Sample.ipynb" and supporting python file "trp.py"

-7. Open notebook and follow direction on the notebook
+8. Open notebook and follow direction on the notebook